irongyan18/Personal-Website/README.md

 # Personal-Website
 OVERVIEW:
 This repository will work as the codebase for my personal portfolio and blog website.
-This will be hosted with the help of most probably Heroku website.
+This will be hosted with the help of most probably Github pages.

 Technology:
 1. HTML